Bob Swift: Coaching and managing career

-Swift became a coach and minor league manager immediately upon the end of his playing career, coaching for the Tigers (1953–54; 1963–66), Kansas City Athletics (1957–59), and Washington Senators (1960).
+Swift became a coach and minor league manager upon the end of his MLB playing career, coaching for the Tigers (1953–54; 1963–66), Kansas City Athletics (1957–59), and Washington Senators (1960).
 During the 1959 season, Swift filled in for Kansas City manager Harry Craft when Craft missed 15 games due to illness, and the Athletics won ten straight games and went 13–2.
 But Swift was bypassed at season's end when the A's changed managers.

 Swift was in his second stint as a Detroit coach in 1965 when manager Chuck Dressen was felled by a mild heart attack during spring training.
-As acting manager, Swift led Detroit to a 24–18 record until Dressen was able to return on May 31.
+As acting manager, Swift led Detroit to a 24–18 record until Dressen was able to return to duty on May 31.

 The next season, on May 16, 1966, Dressen suffered his second coronary in as many seasons.
 Again, Swift took the reins, but in mid-July (with the Tigers 32–25 under his command) he fell ill and was hospitalized during the All-Star game break for what appeared to be food poisoning.
 Tests revealed, however, that Swift was suffering from inoperable lung cancer.
 Coach Frank Skaff took over July 14 as the team's second acting manager and finished the campaign.

-Three months after stepping aside, on October 17, Swift died in Detroit at the age of 51.
+Three months after stepping aside, on October 17, Bob Swift died in Detroit at the age of 51.
 (Dressen had predeceased him, on August 10.)
 His record in 1965–66 as an interim manager was 56–43 (.566), giving him a career record of 69–45 (.605).